Policy Health and Safety Committees

 (e) shall participate in the development and monitoring of a program for the provision of personal protective equipment, clothing, devices or materials;

-(f) shall cooperate with health and safety officers;
+(f) shall cooperate with the Minister;

 (g) shall monitor data on work accidents, injuries and health hazards; and

 (h) shall participate in the planning of the implementation and in the implementation of changes that might affect occupational health and safety, including work processes and procedures.

 (5) A policy committee may request from an employer any information that the committee considers necessary to identify existing or potential hazards with respect to materials, processes, equipment or activities in any of the employer’s work places.